DEFRA/ffc-development-guide/docs/getting-started/platform.md

 ### Core Development Platform (CDP)

-CDP hosts Node.js and .NET services on [AWS Fargate](https://aws.amazon.com/fargate/) with support for MongoDb databases.
+CDP hosts Node.js and .NET services on [AWS Fargate](https://aws.amazon.com/fargate/) with support for MongoDB databases.

 Guidance for use of CDP is hosted with the [CDP Documentation](https://github.com/DEFRA/cdp-documentation) and not within these pages.